atrevinoflitton/BLAST-Results-Parser/README.md

 # BLAST-Results-Parser
-A program to parse a BLASTx results file, ideal for report summaries.
+A program complete with a GUI to parse a BLASTx results file, ideal for report summaries.
+The GUI allows you to add addition comments to the parse results and save as a new file.

 * Searches for the Best Hit, E-value and Identities